powerlesbian/capstone-restaurants/README.md

 Once this is working, navigate to localhost:3000 to see the page with out data (an error where data would be above cart)

-new terminal window, cd backend run npm install, followed by npm run build, followed by npm run develop.
+new terminal window, cd backend run npm install, followed by npm run build,

+if:  due to strapi versioning issues, it doesn't like the build:

+run npx browserslist@latest --update-db

+this will update the webpack caniuse-lite.  run npm run build again.
+Finally followed by npm run develop.

 ## on future revisits just do npm run dev on root folder and cd backend npm run develop